 30-Year Mortgage Rate Trends — Updated Weekly

-You've just found the 30-year mortgage section of the Home Buying Institute.
-On this page, you can view mortgage rate trends dating back several months.
+On this page, you can view 30-year mortgage rate trends dating back to the beginning of last year.
 We also provide the current average rates based on Freddie Mac's weekly survey of the lending industry.
-We update this page weekly, in order to give you the most current information available.
+We update this page weekly, in order to give you the most current trends and information available.

 30-Year Fixed Mortgage Rate Trends

-The table below shows 30-year mortgage trends for the last few weeks.
-Please see our disclaimer below the trends table.
+The table below shows 30-year mortgage trends for 2014, as well as an archive for 2013.
+Please see our disclaimer below the rate table.
 It explains that your interest rate will vary, based on a variety of qualifying factors.

-Keep in mind that your rate will vary, based on your qualifications as a borrower.
-The 30-year mortgage trends shown above are just averages compiled by Freddie Mac.
+Disclaimers: The interest rate assigned to your loan will vary, based on your individual qualifications as a borrower.
+The 30-year mortgage rate trends shown above are just averages compiled by Freddie Mac.
 There is no guarantee you will qualify for them.
-On the other hand, some borrowers will qualify for an even lower rate on a 30-year fixed mortgage.
-These are borrowers with excellent credit scores, low debt-to-income ratios, and sizeable down payments.
+On the other hand, some borrowers will qualify for a rate that is lower than the averages shown above.
+These are borrowers with excellent credit scores, low debt-to-income ratios, and sizable down payments.

 In other words, you might not qualify for the mortgage rates shown on the lender's website.
 The only way to know for sure is to apply for a loan.
-Learn more below.
+You can learn more about comparison shopping below.